JamesShelley/jshelley-uk/src/content/pages/about.md

 I have particular experience in building Web Applications with the latest LTS releases of the .NET Ecosystem (currently .NET 6).
 Some examples of the Software I have built / worked on:

 1. A Feature rich Multi Tenant Project Management System.
+2. Realtime community chat application for creating and managing your own communities.
-2. Forum Administration Software.
+3. Forum Administration Software.
-3. A Bitcoin Wallet.
+4. A Bitcoin Wallet.
-4. Internal API's to monitor SSL Certificates
+5. Internal API's to monitor SSL Certificates
-5. A company CLI to monitor Azure DevOps API endpoints
+6. A company CLI to monitor Azure DevOps API endpoints
-6. Web Scraping Software
+7. Web Scraping Software
-7. A Chrome Extension that blocks all gambling sites and gambling relating extensions.
+8. A Chrome Extension that blocks all gambling sites and gambling relating extensions.
-8. A Chatbot for a premier league football club supporting real time delivered FB Messenger notifications.
+9. A Chatbot for a premier league football club supporting real time delivered FB Messenger notifications.

 I have also experience developing and maintaining consumer facing websites with .NET CMS's and providing technical support to Clients: